Park People Dec 12, 2012

 Groups with 10 members or less are welcome to join our Spring Spruce Up & Cutback sessions.
 Space is limited.
-Please contact Volunteer Manager, Karla Osorio-Perez at firstname.lastname@example.org.
+Please contact Volunteer Coordinator, Elizabeth Harnett at firstname.lastname@example.org.

 Join this dedicated corps of volunteers who keep Brooklyn Bridge Park healthy and beautiful.
-The Green Team is a weekly volunteer group that provides essential horticultural care to the park.
+Green Team is a weekly volunteer group that provides essential horticultural care to the park.
 Weekly projects may include planting, mulching, or removing invasive plants.
 Families are welcome to join us.
 Volunteers under 18 must submit the Conservancy’s waiver signed by a parent or guardian before any activity begins; volunteers 16 years old or younger must be accompanied by a parent or guardian.
-The Green Team meets every Saturday, 10 AM - 12 PM from May - October.
+Green Team meets every Saturday, 10 AM - 12 PM from May - October.

 Groups with 10 members or fewer are welcome to join Saturday Green Team sessions.
 Space is limited.
-Please fill out a Green Team Group Form to request a date.
+Please contact Volunteer Coordinator, Elizabeth Harnett at email@example.com.

 Learn all aspects of public horticulture maintenance while working in one of Brooklyn Bridge Park’s beautifully designed landscapes.
 Zone Volunteers work alongside BBP Gardeners to care for the park’s diverse plant communities and habitats.
 Members of this team must have a strong interest in horticulture, be able to do hard work, and commit to working 3-4 hours per week.